kotkot21/kotkot21/README.md

 - 👋 Hi, I’m @kotkot21 and my name is ahmad naser
-- 👀 I’m interested in Cyber Security
+- 👀 I’m computer science student
-- 🌱 I’m currently learning java
+- 🌱 I’m in my 4th year in birzeit university
-- 💞️ I’m looking to collaborate with a Cyber security company
 - 📫 How to reach me abua6937@gmail.com

 <!---